Mitzi Nagarkatti

 SmartState Endowed Chair of Center for Cancer Drug Discovery at the University of SC, and Carolina Distinguished Professor of Pathology, Microbiology & Immunology.

 Mitzi Nagarkatti is a researcher and a university administrator who has served as the Chair of the Department of Pathology, Microbiology and Immunology at the University of South Carolina (USC) School of Medicine at Columbia, SC, since 2005.
 She is also the SmartState Endowed Chair of the Center for Cancer Drug Discovery and Carolina Distinguished Professor.
 She pursues research in inflammatory diseases, immunotoxicology, and immunopharmacology.
 She has been recognized for her research contributions through numerous awards leading to her election as a Fellow of the American Association for the Advancement of Science (AAAS), Fellow of the Academy of Toxicological Sciences, Fellow of the National Academy of Inventors, and Fellow of the American Academy of Microbiology.

 Mitzi Nagarkatti has also been recognized for her service through numerous awards, such as the Virginia Commonwealth University’s Women in Science, Dentistry, and Medicine Professional Development Award, USC's Breakthrough Leadership Award, USC School of Medicine's Diversity and Inclusion Leadership Award, and the first USC School of Medicine's Award for Advancement of Women in Science and Medicine.
 In 2022, she was elected President of the Association of Medical School Microbiology and Immunology Chairs (AMSMIC).
-She will serve on the Board of the Academy of Toxicological Sciences from 2023 to 2026.
+She served on the Board of the Academy of Toxicological Sciences from 2023 to 2026.
 She was also elected to serve on the American Association of Immunologists Finance Committee for 2021–2024.

 Nagarkatti has made numerous discoveries on how cannabinoids attenuate inflammation as well as kill certain types of cancers.
 Her studies have shown that cannabinoids can attenuate numerous autoimmune disorders such as multiple sclerosis, autoimmune hepatitis, and colitis, as well as inflammatory diseases such as Acute Respiratory Distress Syndrome, PTSD, endometriosis, and the like.
 Her laboratory has also shown how activation of CB2 receptors by cannabinoids attenuates colonic inflammation and colon cancer, and that CB1 blocking can attenuate obesity through induction of unique miRNA.
 She has also worked extensively on cannabidiol (CBD) to treat inflammatory diseases.
 Research from her laboratory demonstrating that CBD can be used to treat autoimmune hepatitis was the basis for FDA to approve its use as an orphan drug to treat this disorder.